-- Demonstrate that the resultant density of a development proposal will be appropriate for its proposed use and neighbouring context. - Demonstrate that the combined effect of development does not dominate other buildings and spaces, paying particular attention to adjacent buildings or parks of architectural or historic significance.
+- demonstrate that the resultant proposed massing and development proposal will be appropriate for its proposed use and neighbouring context. - demonstrate that the combined effect of development does not dominate its wider setting, including other buildings and spaces, paying particular attention to those of historic significance. adjacent buildings or parks of architectural or historic significance.